 If you know exactly what you’re looking for, or just want to see the vast selection of rugs out there, eCarpet Gallery is a great place to browse.
 You can quickly narrow down by color, size, and style, or browse their curated collections by room for inspiration.

 eCarpet Gallery sells both new and vintage rugs, as well as “semi-antique.”
 While there is no hard definition for antique versus vintage, you can expect a semi-antique rug to be on the older side (between 50 and 100 years old).

 In addition to new rugs, Rejuvenation has a small but mighty selection of vintage rugs you can peruse.
 While many vintage rug sellers specialize in rugs from the Middle East, Rejuvenation is notable for selling Navajo rugs from the early 20th century.
 The big, bold geometric patterns add a pop of color to any room they’re in.

 If you see a style you love, be sure to act fast—there tends to be only one of each vintage style, so you'll want to add to cart before it's gone.

 Perhaps the mega-retailer's best-kept secret, you can shop one-of-a-kind rugs alongside their more easily identifiable modern rugs.
 With well over 100,000 to choose from on a given day, it can feel a bit like going to the digital version of a flea market—but if you’re up for it, you’ll find a wide range of options at a range of price points.
 There aren’t many other places where you can find vintage area rugs under $250 sold alongside rugs that sell for close to $200,000.

-Chairish takes some of the guesswork out of buying second-hand from sellers across the country by vetting each item and coordinating selling.
+Chairish takes some of the guesswork out of buying second-hand by vetting each item and coordinating selling.
 Their rugs come from antique stores and dealers across the country, allowing you to peruse a wide variety of rugs from the comfort of your couch.